-Using £100m of public money committed in 2018 by Health Secretary Matt Hancock, we will build a new specialist children’s hospital on land adjacent to Addenbrooke’s and the Rosie hospitals on the Cambridge Biomedical Campus.
+Using £100 million of public money committed in 2018 by Health Secretary Matt Hancock, matched with £100 million in philanthropy, we will build a new specialist children’s hospital on land adjacent to Addenbrooke’s and the Rosie hospitals on the Cambridge Biomedical Campus.

 A unique melting-pot combining ground-breaking research with mental and physical health expertise, Cambridge Children’s will focus on prevention and early detection of childhood diseases, supported by world-leading genomics, brain imaging and clinical research facilities.